eneerge/mIRC-Scripting-Language-for-Sublime-Text/README.md

 Auto Completion
 ---------------
 Autocomplete will work for all /commands and $identifiers.
-When completing, the full syntax will be printed so that you can tab through each portion of the command/identifier.
+They will display in the autocomplete popup.
+Additionally,  I have added support for tabbing through the full syntax of /commands through /color (alphabetical).
+I am adding support for more and hope to support displaying the full syntax of all remaining commands and identifiers in the future.

 Installation
 ------------